 Tourism Excellence North in Ontario offers an array of self-assessment tools, case studies and group learning opportunities for tourism businesses, including case studies, experiential travel training workshops offered, self-assessment tools, best practice missions and individual business assessment and coaching through the Fast Track to Success program.

-RTO8 in Ontario is offers experience development opportunities through its partnership with Northern Edge Algonquin and the IGNITE experiential training program.
-The IGNITE training experience focuses on working with operators to commit to actions, enhancing collaboration between attendees and hands-on experience development over 3 days of learning, networking in off-the-grid splendor.
+RTO8 in Ontario offers experience development opportunities through its partnership with Northern Edge Algonquin and the IGNITE experiential training program.
+The IGNITE training experience focuses on working with operators to commit to actions, enhancing collaboration between attendees and hands-on experience development over 3 days of learning, networking in off-the-grid splendour.

 Destination British Columbia recently launched its new learning centre which houses a wide variety of resources for industry on digital marketing, social media, experience development, travel trade and travel media, as well as emergency preparedness and leveraging the Super, Natural British Columbia® brand.

 The Gros Morne Institute for Sustainable Travel (GMIST) will be offering its 42nd, well-known and nationally respected Edge of the Wedge experiential travel training program April 8 - 11, 2019.
-The Edge of the Wedge is an immersive, hands on opportunity that helps tourism operators explore opportunities to increase revenue potential, competitive market position, new tourism experiences and long lasting community partnerships.
+The Edge of the Wedge is an immersive, hands-on opportunity that helps tourism operators explore opportunities to increase revenue potential, competitive market position, new tourism experiences and long lasting community partnerships.